Snorting Lyrica | Dangers Of Pregabalin Insufflation

 • suicidal thoughts

 Lyrica may reduce fertility in males.
-Further, the prescription medication may increase risks for pregnant women of giving birth to infants with congenital birth defects.
+Further, the prescription medication may increase risks for pregnant women and their unborn child, including congenital birth defects.
+More research is currently needed to determine the potential adverse effects of misusing CNS depressants like pregabalin.

 Signs And Symptoms Of Snorting Lyrica